 Studies show that the majority of motorcyclists involved in accidents lack adequate training or experience.
-The Las Vegas motorcycle accident lawyers at Richard Harris Law Firm care about motorcycle safety and know the risks posed by inexperienced riders.
+The Las Vegas motorcycle accident lawyers at Richard Harris Personal Injury Law Firm care about motorcycle safety and know the risks posed by inexperienced riders.

 Considerable skill and practice is needed to safely handle a motorcycle and share roadways with much larger vehicles.
 Without proper preparation, riders may not know what measures to take under certain circumstances.

 Insurance Coverage Requirements

 It is against the law to operate a motorcycle without insurance in Nevada—and a misdemeanor offense, if violated.
 As a motorcyclist, you have the same minimum coverage requirements as other Nevada drivers.
 The Nevada Department of Motor Vehicles (DMV) requires:

 $15,000 for bodily injury or death of one person in any one accident